learn-co-students/js-monsters-lite-wdc01-seng-ft-042020/README.md

 # MONSTERS

-For this practice code challenge, your objective is to build a frontend for our monsters data.
+For this lab, your objective is to build a frontend for our monsters data.
 Currently, the index.html page has a script tag to ```js/demo.js``` so that you can see a demo of the finished app.
 Comment out the script tag to
 ```js/demo.js``` and uncomment out the script tag to ```js/index.js``` where you will